colizoli/fmri_localizers/README.md

 * Colizoli, O., Murre, J. M., & Rouw, R. (2013).
 A taste for words and sounds: a case of lexical-gustatory and sound-gustatory synesthesia.
 Frontiers in Psychology ,  4: 775.
 [OPEN ACCESS](http://journal.frontiersin.org/article/10.3389/fpsyg.2013.00775/full)

-Feel free to email me for sound stimuli and/or copies of closed-access publications
+Feel free to email me for stimuli and/or copies of closed-access publications